-Identifying and assessing potential risks related to non-compliance with laws and regulations, including fraud
+Identifying and assessing potential risks related to non-compliance with laws and regulations, including fraud considered the nature of the sector, control environment and operational performance including the design of the PWLB Lending Facility's accounting policies;

-In identifying and assessing risks of material misstatement in respect of non-compliance with laws and regulations, including fraud, we considered the following:
+In identifying and assessing risks of material misstatement in respect of non-compliance with laws and regulations, including fraud, I:

-- the nature of the sector, control environment and operational performance including the design of the PWLB's accounting policies; - inquiring of management, the PWLB's head of internal audit and those charged with governance, including obtaining and reviewing supporting documentation relating to the PWLB's policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance;

-- detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations including the PWLB's controls relating to the PWLB's compliance with the National Loans Act 1968 and Managing Public Money; - discussing among the engagement team regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.
+- inquired of management, the PWLB lending facility's head of internal audit and those charged with governance, including obtaining and reviewing supporting documentation relating to the PWLB lending facility's policies and procedures on: - identifying, evaluating and complying with laws and regulations; - detecting and responding to the risks of fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations including the PWLB lending facility's controls relating to the PWLB lending facility's compliance with the National Loans Act 1968 and Managing Public Money; - inquired of management, the PWLB lending facility's head of internal audit and those charged with governance whether: - they were aware of any instances of noncompliance with laws and regulations; - they had knowledge of any actual, suspected, or alleged fraud; - discussed with the engagement team regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.

-As a result of these procedures, I considered the opportunities and incentives that may exist within the PWLB for fraud and identified the greatest potential for fraud in the following areas: revenue recognition, posting of unusual journals and adjustments, complex transactions, and bias in management estimates.
-In common with all audits under ISAs (UK), I am also required to perform specific procedures to respond to the risk of management override of controls.
+As a result of these procedures, I considered the opportunities and incentives that may exist within the PWLB lending facility for fraud and identified the greatest potential for fraud in the following areas: revenue recognition, posting of unusual journals, complex transactions, and bias in management estimates.
+In common with all audits under ISAs (UK), I am also required to perform specific procedures to respond to the risk of management override.

-I also obtained an understanding of the PWLB's framework of authority as well as other legal and regulatory frameworks in which the PWLB operates, focusing on those laws and regulations that had a direct effect on material amounts and disclosures in the financial statements or that had a fundamental effect on the operations of the PWLB.
+I obtained an understanding of the PWLB lending facility's framework of authority and other legal and regulatory frameworks in which the PWLB lending facility operates.
+I focused on those laws and regulations that had a direct effect on material amounts and disclosures in the financial statements or that had a fundamental effect on the operations of the PWLB lending facility.
 The key laws and regulations I considered in this context included the National Loans Act 1968 and Managing Public Money.
+Accountability report